richard-scryber/scryber.core/docs/components/lists_reference.rst

 ------------

 Scryber supports the nesting of lists within each other.
 The number type and style can change with inner lists.
+As above the overlow of list items can be avoided as needed.

 .. code:: html